SUSE/caaspv3-rfc/README.md

-# Kubic Project Request for Comments
+# CaaS Platform v3 Project Request for Comments

-This repository contains Request for Comments documents used as part of the Kubic development process.
+This repository contains Request for Comments documents used as part of the Caas Platform development process up to version 3.
 Major features or rework should be documented here prior to any working beginning on them.

 This serves to provide a history of decision making, and a clearer more open